Work at Home

 Like dubious home assembly and piecework jobs, scams will unfortunately continue, as long as there are people who are desperate for money looking for unskilled work they can do at home.
 The scam targets the vulnerable such as the unemployed, sick, stay-at-home mums and the retired or housebound who are easy targets because they are often actively looking for ways to increase their income.

 Always ask yourself what the advertiser has to gain by going to the trouble of farming out this kind of work - if it was that lucrative, they'd do it themselves or pay minimum wages to a warehouse full of people envelope stuffing.
 In the end it's just the advertiser that makes money - your upfront fee is the answer to their advertised 'secret of success' with envelope stuffing.

 Legitimate Envelope Stuffing Jobs

 There is always the exception that proves the rule, and some small to medium sized businesses may still have a requirement for some genuine manual envelope filling and labelling work.

-Also some graphic design and marketing companies occasionally need people to manually pack specialist mailshots which aren't suitable for mechanical handling.
+Also some graphic design, marketing and other businesses occasionally need people to manually pack specialist mailshots which aren't suitable for mechanical handling.
 There are a couple of companies which outsource this kind of mailshot work but, as always, do a bit of research on them before you start work.

 Legitimate envelope stuffing jobs can take the form of work from home packing greeting cards, special invitations and promotions.